galaxyproject/training-material/topics/genome-annotation/tutorials/gene-centric/tutorial.md

 # About the gene

-_XBP-1_ is one of a few vertebrate gene containing overlapping reading frames encoding different proteins within a single gene.
-In this case the switch between two reading frames occurs when a highly specialized RNA endonuclease, IRE1, excises a 26 nucleotide spacer from _XBP-1_ mRNA.
+_XBP-1_ is one of a few vertebrate gene containing overlapping reading frames encoding different proteins within a single gene ({% cite Chung2007-wv %}).
+In this case the switch between two reading frames occurs when a highly specialized RNA endonuclease, IRE1, excises a 26 nucleotide spacer from _XBP-1_ mRNA ({% cite Nekrutenko2006-bk %}).
 This converts the so-called “unspliced” form of the transcript (XBP-1U) to the “spliced” form XBP-1S (Note that the term “spliced” is misleading here.
 The XBP-1U is already processed by splicing machinery and contains no canonical introns.
 The “spliced” is simply used to indicate the removal of the 26 nucleotide spacer).
 Because the 26 is not divisible by three, the XBP-1S transcript is translated in a different frame from the point of cleavage.
-The activation of IRE1 and resulting removal of the spacer is triggered by presence of unfolded proteins in the endoplasmic reticulum and the IRE1-XBP1 pathway is one of the three major unfolded protein response systems in higher eukaryotes that is conserved all the way to yeast (with _XBP-1_'s homologue _HAC-1_).
+The activation of IRE1 and resulting removal of the spacer is triggered by presence of unfolded proteins in the endoplasmic reticulum and the IRE1-XBP1 pathway is one of the three major unfolded protein response systems in higher eukaryotes ({% cite Chen2021-ws %}) that is conserved all the way to yeast (with _XBP-1_'s homologue _HAC-1_; {% cite Calfon2002-dl %} ) .

 > ### {% icon tip %} Tip: Getting help
 >